ChrisProCyber/ChrisProCyber/README.md

 Chris is a dedicated and results-oriented individual with over a decade of experience in all facets of digital forensic examinations.

-## Objective
+## Professional Statement

-Chris is now seeking to bring his extensive knowledge and expertise to a dynamic organization, where he can contribute to the field of cybersecurity.
+Chris is now seeking to bring his extensive knowledge and expertise to a dynamic organization, where he can continue to contribute to the field of cybersecurity.
 With a proven track record of success and a passion for excellence, Chris is poised to make a significant impact in any role he undertakes.
 Chris is currently seeking out and attending challenging yet relevant training and certifications within the cybersecurity field.

+Chris is a dedicated and results-oriented Digital Forensic Examiner with over two decades of experience in law enforcement and military environments.
+With proven expertise in conducting complex digital forensic analyses, Chris has played a pivotal role in investigations involving Internet Crimes Against Children, homicides, and cybercrimes.
+As a decorated former United States Army Warrant Officer, Chris has consistently demonstrated leadership in managing projects and teams, developing standard operating procedures, and providing expert testimony in court.

+Chris's extensive experience includes serving as a Senior Digital Forensic Investigator with the Vancouver Police Department, where he was recognized as a Subject Matter Expert in digital media investigations and internet crime against children’s investigations.
+Chris's strategic approach led to the creation of a cutting-edge digital forensic unit and an integrated access and storage solution with the digital evidence cybercrime unit, significantly enhancing the unit’s and department’s capabilities.

+With a Bachelor of Arts in Criminal Justice from American Military University, Chris's academic background is complemented by a high GPA and numerous professional certifications, including being a National White Collar Crime Center Certified Cyber Crime Examiner and an EnCase Certified Examiner along with multiple Cellebrite certifications.
+These credentials underscore Chris's commitment to continuous learning and staying at the forefront of the rapidly evolving field of cybersecurity.

+Throughout his career, Chris has been instrumental in developing investigative methodologies, onboarding procedures, and quality assurance processes that ensure thorough and timely examinations.
+By leveraging his deep technical knowledge and leadership skills, Chris has increased the effectiveness of digital forensic units, provided critical in-service training, and gained public trust through community outreach and education.

 ## Recent Projects
 - Pending